moses-nyirongo/moses-nyirongo/README.md

 # Hi, I'm Moses Nyirongo 👋

+Physician working at the intersection of clinical medicine and artificial intelligence.
+Bridging clinical medicine with machine learning to build intelligent healthcare systems.

 ## 👨🏽‍⚕️ About Me
 I am a medical doctor with clinical experience in Internal Medicine, Surgery, Obstetrics and Gynecology and Pediatrics.
 I am passionate about the intersection of Artificial Intelligence and Healthcare, with a focus on machine learning for chronic disease prediction and clinical decision support systems.